EskoSalaka/mtgtools/README.md

 At the moment Scryfall has a more extensive database with more useful data like prices and purchase uris and also hosts good quality card images, so in my opinion it is more useful of the two.

-Another difference between Scryfall and mtgio is that in mtgio API attribute names are in camelCase style.
-For the purpose of consistency, the attributes in this software are transformed into snake_case which makes many of the attributes identical to the ones in Scryfall.

 ## Installing

 mtgtools can be simply installed with `pip install mtgtools`.